patrick-crawford/WEB422-Backup/notes/react-components-1.md

 import Hello from './Hello';
 ```

-Next, include the "Hello" component *beneath* the "Learn React" link using it's associated "self-closing" tag:
+Next, include the "Hello" component *beneath* the "Learn React" link using its associated "self-closing" tag:

 ```jsx
 <Hello />